Obsidian Essay] Why Consciousness: Coming Out of the Cave

 I have been writing about consciousness for most of my life.

-Not here.
-In handwritten journals.
-In folders on my local hard drive that no one has seen.
-In notes taken across sixty countries I have visited — most of them for pilgrimage reasons, to connect with sacred sites, with nature, with civilisations whose ways of organising life and meaning I wanted to understand from the inside.
+In handwritten journals, though.
+In my mental note.
+Inner dialogues in between.
+In notes taken across sixty countries I have visited.
+I have to admit though - most of my trips have been for pilgrimage reasons or business trips; but the main intention was always to connect with sacred sites, with nature, with civilisations whose ways of organising life and meaning I wanted to understand from the inside.

 It actually started much earlier than that.

 At age four, I was obsessed with the questions: why are we here? what happens after death?
 I developed my own theory and presented it to my parents.
-That question went unanswered — but it never left.
-It kept guiding my life path in a persistent way.
-Then in university, sitting in the middle of the NYU library in New York City, I read every religious, psychological, and spiritual text I could get my hands on, trying to find an answer, or at least a better question.
+Thankfully, both of my parents are deeply philosophical and practical at the same time; they weren't dismissive of these questions (after all, I am the product of their merging!), but my dad more into science and my mum more into spirituality and art.
+I received some balanced views, but weren't satisfactory.
+That question went unanaswered; they themselves haven't figured it out yet.
+So, it kept guiding my life path.
+Since then, I developed a habit of turning to books for more knowledge and answers to my questions.
+Then in university, sitting in the middle of the NYU library in New York City, I read every religious, psychological, and spiritual text I could get my hands on (such a lovely distraction for my midterm and final essays!), trying to find an answer, or at least a better question to ask.
 And then life took over.
 Work took over.
 The middle of Wall Street is not exactly an obvious place to keep exploring the meaning of existence.
-It has taken me much longer than I had hoped to return to this — but here I am.
+It has taken me much longer to do this publicly — but here I am.

-- BEST GOVERNANCE: The first: how do humans govern themselves? — not abstractly, but practically.
+- BEST GOVERNANCE: The first: What is the best universal law for governance?
 What does the best governing practice actually look like at the scale of a nation?
 What does a just and great leader look like — and what is the embodiment of that character and archetype?
-Perhaps influenced by my father, a government official and diplomat, and by my ancestors who served in government and ruled dynasties, this question has been with me from the very beginning.
-I grew up watching it from the inside.
+This question has been with me from the very beginning.
+I grew up watching it from the inside; public service, diplomacy, and politics, but I wasn't convinced that I was seeing the best version of the system.
+HUMANS CAN DO BETTER.

 - PURPOSE OF LIFE: The second question is harder to put on a CV: why are we here, and what is the purpose of a human life?
-Not as a philosophical exercise.
-As an urgent, recurring, personal question that has shaped every single second of my life.
+This was an urgent, recurring, personal question that has shaped every single second of my life.
 (I should note that among the mainstream people, this question used to be NOT cool until Elon Musk made it cool.)

 These two questions — the outer and the inner — are the twin engines of everything on this site.
 They just haven't always been visible as a pair.